lykmapipo/local-burst/README.md

 (The MIT License)

-Copyright (c) 2017 lykmapipo, lykmapipo Group && Contributors
+Copyright (c) lykmapipo && Contributors

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the